Karol-Sobolewski/ReactNativeChat/README.md

   </a>
 </p>

-> This is ReactNative chat that is using websockets and GraphQl Api
+> This is ReactNative chat that is using websockets and GraphQL API

 ## Install